Life lesson from Eleanor Roosevelt

 I had a similar “eureka” moment as a Peace Corps Volunteer in Honduras.

-I was assigned to work in a small farming community in Northern Honduras.
 I had dreamed of working in a developing country for many years.
 However, my experience turned out to be a complete disaster.
+I returned to school to study agriculture for the purpose of utilizing my knowledge overseas.

 Honduran Dream Job Turns Sour